pygreece/community/organization/principles/en.md

 A member can serve a specific role (e.g Administrator or Responsible for PyCon Greece) two times in a row maximum.
 A member can be elected as a board member for a maximum of six times.
-The limits are reset in case the member takes a break for a term from the role and/or the board membership.
+The limits are reset in case the member takes a one-term break from the role and/or the board membership.

 ### Board Elections